 Online TEFL courses might provide you with some contacts, but you will not get the in-depth information you can get in-person and building connections with people in your class and your trainers will be a lot more difficult as well.

 All things considered, I can confidently state that choosing a 120-hour on-site course with observed teaching experience was the best choice I have ever made.
 Even before completing the course I was sure I would be able to find a good job and have a successful interview.
 I was prepared for all sorts of questions, knew how to communicate with the language schools, what to ask and look for.
 Giving a demo lesson was a breeze as well, as I had lots of practice writing lesson plans and teaching real students.
 In interviews, I was often asked what level I taught before and what my teaching approach is with different types of learners.
 I also had to talk about my strengths and weaknesses, and all I had to do was refer to my feedback from my trainers at TEFL.

 The truth is that language schools don’t want to risk their reputation and hire people who have no experience in interacting with students.
 They want to know the details and the lessons you’ve learned while doing your teaching practice.

-The last important pint I want to make is accreditation.
+The last important point I want to make is accreditation.
 Any valuable teaching certification must be accredited, otherwise, there is no point in getting one.
 For example, TEFL Worldwide Prague is accredited by IATQUO and a potential employer can contact this organization to confirm the validity of your certificate.
-Many online TEFL courses do not hold any valuable accreditations and therefore do not have much value.
+Many online TEFL courses do not hold any valuable accreditation and therefore do not have much value.
 Some are recognized by accrediting bodies, but as you can see from my previous points, the benefits of on-site training as compared to online are obvious.
-Being careful in choosing a TEFL course is crucial – make sure to check the accreditation bodies that support the course.
+Being careful in choosing a TEFL course is crucial; make sure to check the accreditation bodies that support the course.